jmamma/MegaCommand_Design/README.md

 The MegaCommand board has support for 2 display types.

 1) HD44870 LCD is the original LCD used in the MiniCommand and compatible with the LCD libraries.
 2) OLED 128x32 display is a new display of similar size but with fully customizable display capable of 4 lines of text and custom  graphics, it uses the SPI bus.
+(OLED display requires resistor position changes to enable SPI mode as per adafruit documentation https://learn.adafruit.com/2-3-monochrome-128x32-oled-display-module/assembly-1):

 ## Build